-Specifically, students must never use a mobile phone or other device to record images or video from a class.
+Specifically, students must never use a mobile phone or other device to record images or video from a class or on the way to or from school.
 Further, the recording of aggressive or violent behaviour will be viewed by the school as promoting violence.